kitd/chock/README.md

 # Chock

-A Rust-like `Result[T]` handling package, that wraps either a value of type T, or an error.
+A Rust-like `Result[T]` handling package for Go, that wraps either a value of type `T`, or an error.

-Normal usage:
+Typical usage:

 ```go
 import "github.com/kitd/chock"